 Fiber Optic Gyroscope development

-Among various kinds of gyroscopes, the one of the most accurate is the Fiber Optic Gyroscope (FOG), which is a coil of as much as 5 km of optical fiber and uses the interference of light to detect mechanical rotation (exploiting Sagnac effect).
+Unlike classical one, Fiber Optic Gyroscope (FOG), has virtually no moving parts and no inertial resistance to movement.
+It consists of a coil of as much as 5 km of optical fiber and uses the interference of light to detect mechanical rotation (exploiting Sagnac effect).
 FOG provides extremely precise rotational rate information, due to its lack of cross-axis sensitivity to vibration, acceleration, and shock.
-Moreover, the FOG has virtually no moving parts and no inertial resistance to movement.
+Furthermore, its performance can be stabilized right after start up (does not require starting calibration), has relatively small energy consumption